One of the most common materials used in the construction of homes is the faithful brick.

 Since Roman times, bricks have been used in the property building process and they’re still a vital part of construction in the current day.

 Brickwork can be a powerful part of your home’s aesthetic, so if they acquire imperfections or become damaged then it can affect how presentable your house is.

-Mix approximately two tablespoons of dish soap with one gallon of lukewarm water within the bucket and then stir it all together until the mixture starts to froth.
+Mix approximately two tablespoons of washing up liquid with one gallon of lukewarm water within the bucket and then stir it all together until the mixture starts to froth.

 Start to scrub the bricks you wish to clean using your bristle brush.

 Brush in only one direction, because if you don’t you could scratch the brickwork and cause excessive wear and tear.

 Get your new brick (which needs to be roughly the same colour as the bricks you wish to restore) and let it soak in your bucket of soapy water for at least 30 minutes.

 This process allows your brick to transfer its colour to any old bricks, which will help to restore their looks.